 It is also important to have internal training sessions to explain the programme to all members and workers within the company's structure.
 Some compliance programmes may also include a disciplinary system in case of its violation, as well as a system for protection of whistle-blowers, to assure and protect their anonymity and the confidentiality of the reported information.

-As explained before, according to Article 11, number 6, of the Portuguese Criminal Code, a company may not be held criminally liable if it is able to prove that the individual, who adopted a certain conduct or behaviour, acted against concrete orders or instructions from one who has the authority within the company.
+As explained before, according to Article 11, No. 6, of the Portuguese Criminal Code, a company may not be held criminally liable if it is able to prove that the individual, who adopted a certain conduct or behaviour, acted against concrete orders or instructions from someone who has the authority within the company.

-The same rule applies to certain regulatory offences, namely in the context of the energy sector (Article 37, number 3, of Law No. 9/2013, 28 January), the banking sector (Article 203, number 2, of Decree Law No. 298/92, of 31 December) and also offences regarding anti-money laundering (Article 162, number 2, of Law No. 83/2017, of 18 August).
-In what concerns the securities market legal framework, the company may not be held liable if the individual acted against express, specific and individual orders or instructions provided to him, before committing the offence (Article 401, number 3, of Decree Law No. 486/99, of 13 November).
+The same rule applies to certain regulatory offences, namely in the context of the energy sector (Article 37, No. 3, of Law No. 9/2013, 28 January), the banking sector (Article 203, No. 2, of Decree-Law No. 298/92, of 31 December) and also offences regarding anti-money laundering (Article 162, No. 2, of Law No. 83/2017, of 18 August).
+In what concerns the securities market legal framework, the company may not be held liable if the individual acted against express, specific and individual orders or instructions provided to them, before committing the offence (Article 401, No. 3, of Decree-Law No. 486/99, of 13 November).

 iv Prosecution of individuals

-As mentioned before, according to Article 11, number 7, of the Portuguese Criminal Code, a company's liability does not exclude an individual's liability and does not depend on it.
+As mentioned before, according to Article 11, No. 7, of the Portuguese Criminal Code, a company's liability does not exclude an individual's liability and does not depend on it.